 Your giving makes First United Methodist Church’s ministry of making disciples of Jesus Christ possible and allows us to be a place of “Open Hearts, Open Minds, and Open doors.”
 In addition to tithes and offerings given through the offering plate during worship or brought into the church office during the week, there are additional ways to give:

-Tithe.ly.com — This method is still in beta (for us, not for Tithe.ly.com), but we’re always happy to have new beta testers.
+Tithe.ly.com — This is our online/app based giving system.
 Please note that by clicking the link you will be taken to our secure page on the Tithe.ly.com website.
 Please contact John Collins at firstname.lastname@example.org if you have any questions.

 Electronic Funds Transfer — EFT allows consistent amounts to be regularly drawn directly from your checking or savings account.
 Please email Julie Mayden, the church’s administrative assistant, at email@example.com; call 785-263-2623 or stop by the church office for a form.